GabeStah/dgraph-twitter-clone/tutorial/content/part-2-api/index.md

 In [Part 1 - The Architecture]({{% ref "/" %}}) we explored the overall architecture of the [`dgraph-twitter-clone`](https://github.com/GabeStah/dgraph-twitter-clone) application and the how the [`dgraph-query-manager`](https://github.com/GabeStah/dgraph-twitter-clone/tree/master/packages/dgraph-query-manager) package provides the majority of the business logic that both the API and client apps use to create a basic Twitter clone powered by a Dgraph data layer.

-In this second installment we'll dig into the simple `dgraph-twitter-clone` API, which allows for either REST API endpoint requests or JSON-like payload requests, depending on the needs of the requester.
-The API relies heavily on routing and other functionality provided by the [ExpressJS](https://expressjs.com/) framework, so check out their [official documentation](https://expressjs.com/en/4x/api.html) for more info on Express.
+In this second installment, we'll dig into the simple `dgraph-twitter-clone` API, which allows for either REST API endpoint requests or JSON-like payload requests, depending on the needs of the requester.
+The API heavily relies on the routing functionality provided by the [ExpressJS](https://expressjs.com/) framework, so check out their [official documentation](https://expressjs.com/en/4x/api.html) for more info on Express.
 With that, let's get into it!

 ## Installing the API